diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/module1/lab05.rst

 -  **Gateways** - enables per-topology instance gateway routing.
 The options
    include: use the system Default Route, use an existing gateway pool, or create a new gateway.
-For this lab, select :red:`Create New`.
+For this lab, select :red:`Default Route`.

--  **IPv4 Outbound Gateways** - when creating a new gateway, this section provides the ratio and gateway address settings.

-   -  **Ratio** - multiple gateway IP addresses are load balanced in an LTM pool, and the ratio setting allows SSLO to proportion traffic to the gateway members, as required.
-A ratio of 1 for all members evenly distributes the load across them.
-For this lab, select :red:`1`.

-   -  **Address** - this is the next hop gateway IP address.
-For this lab, enter :red:`10.1.20.1`.

 .. image:: ../images/module1-13.png